gcbel/cu-blog/README.md

 ## Usage

-Webpage can be viewed in any browser and navigation links in the top right can be used to navigate to sections on the page.
+Webpage can be viewed in any browser.
+The first page allows users to input a username, blog title, and content for their blog.
+If data is incorrectly input, the user will be prompted to complete their information.

+Upon submitting a post, the webpage takes the user to their posts.

+The webpage also features a light/dark toggle button, which will change the color scheme of the page.

 ## Credits